Swiss franc: End of capping

 On 18 December 2014, the Swiss central bank introduced a negative interest rate on bank deposits to support its CHF ceiling.
 However, with the euro declining in value over the following weeks, in a move dubbed Francogeddon for its effect on markets, the Swiss National Bank abandoned the ceiling on 15 January 2015, and the franc promptly increased in value compared with the euro by 30%, although this only lasted a few minutes before part of the increase was reversed.
 The move was not announced in advance and resulted in "turmoil" in stock and currency markets.
 By the close of trading that day, the franc was up 23% against the euro and 21% against the US dollar.
 The full daily appreciation of the franc was equivalent to $31,000 per single futures contract: more than the market had moved collectively in the previous thousand days.
 The key CHF interest rate was also lowered from −0.25% to −0.75%, meaning depositors would be paying an increased fee to keep their funds in a Swiss bank account.
 This devaluation of the euro against the franc was expected to hurt Switzerland's large export industry.
 The Swatch Group, for example, saw its shares drop 15% (in Swiss franc terms) with the announcements so that the share price may have increased on that day in terms of other major currencies.

 The large and unexpected jump caused major losses for some currency traders.
 Alpari, a Russian-owned spread betting firm established in the UK, temporarily declared insolvency before announcing its desire to be acquired (and later denied rumours of an acquisition) by FXCM.
 FXCM was bailed out by its parent company.
 Saxo Bank of Denmark reported losses on 19 January 2015.
 New Zealand foreign exchange broker Global Brokers NZ announced it "could no longer meet New Zealand regulators' minimum capital requirements" and terminated its business.

-Media questioned the ongoing credibility of the Swiss central bank, and indeed central banks in general.
-Using phrases like "extend-and-pretend" to describe central bank exchange rate control measures, Saxobank chief economist Steen Jakobsen said, "As a group, central banks have lost credibility and when the ECB starts QE this week, the beginning of the end for central banks will be well under way".
-BT Investment Management's head of income and fixed interest Vimal Gor said, "Central banks are becoming more and more impotent.
-It also ultimately proves that central banks cannot drive economic growth like they think they can".
-UBS interest rate strategist Andrew Lilley commented, "central banks can have inconsistent goals from one day to another".